BrunoPosa/Hive-school-projects/cpp/cpp.md

     They are always defined in the base class and overridden in a derived class.
 It is not mandatory for the derived class to override (or re-define the virtual function), in that case, the base class version of the function is used.
     A class may have a virtual destructor but it cannot have a virtual constructor.

+    Grok: Virtuality in Inheritance: The classic OOP approach.
+You define a base class with virtual methods, and derived classes inherit and override.
+It’s intuitive for modeling “is-a” relationships (e.g., Dog is-an Animal).